Table of Contents

 Diagnosing Narcolepsy and Differential Diagnoses

 A purely clinical diagnosis is possible in cases with cataplexy and excessive daytime sleepiness.
 This diagnosis can be confirmed by a sleep lab study.
-The typical picture of narcolepsy would be entering into the REM sleep phase right after falling sleep, during the day as well as at night.
+The typical picture of narcolepsy would be entering into the REM sleep phase right after falling asleep, during the day as well as at night.

 Narcolepsy differential diagnoses